 Transportation accounts for the second largest greenhouse gas emission category, behind energy.
-The University of Tennessee, Knoxville has taken many steps to provide alternative transportation to and around campus, including but not limited to, bikeshare program, alternative transportation funding, and rideshare programs.
+The University of Tennessee, Knoxville has taken many steps to provide alternative transportation to and around campus.

 The Trolley, run through Knoxville Area Transit (KAT) has free routes that go around Downtown Knoxville and campus.
 The Orange Line Trolley runs every 15 minutes, and is a easy way to get from campus to downtown Knoxville.

 KAT buses travel to all of Knoxville’s major retail destinations and grocery stores.
 For more information about bus routes and fares check out the KAT website.